raitnigol/HYPERVM-GUI/README.md

 [What is DIHUB?](https://www.bcskoolitus.ee/en/project/digital-innovation-hub-cloud-based-services-dihub-project-co-funded-erasmus-programme/)
 Three students from Tartu Vocational Education Center are participating in the DIHUB project.
 The goal is to make a secure and reliable backup solution to [BCS Koolitus](https://www.bcskoolitus.ee/en).
 BCS Koolitus has been the leading ICT continuing training company in Estonia since 1993.

+## Test environments

+* Windows Server 2008 R2

+- [ ] Not tested yet.

+* Windows Server 2012
+- [ ] Not tested yet.

+* Windows Server 2012 R2
+- [ ] Not tested yet.

+* Windows Server 2016

+  Additional notes: soon to be tested.
+- [ ] Not tested yet.

+* Windows Server 2019

+  Additional notes: soon to be tested.
+- [ ] Not tested yet.

 ## Maintainers

 * [Rait Nigol](https://github.com/raitnigol)